wsydney76/craft4-ddev-starter/README.md

 * Sorry, we don't have native speakers on the team, or someone who has lived in an English-speaking country.
 * And you see what happens when you only interact with other non-native speakers.
 Mistakes multiply.
+* Some texts are also machine translated and/or improved by AI.
+We are not proud of it, but it is what it is.

 ## Money